rmcwilliam/Travel-log/README.md

 ## Show a specific attachment
-#### GET '/logs/:log_id/attachments/:id'
+#### GET `/logs/:log_id/attachments/:id`

 #### Params:

-'log_id:' Must provide the ID of the individual log that contains the attachment. 'id:' Must provide the ID of the individual attachment you would like to view.
+`log_id:` Must provide the ID of the individual log that contains the attachment. `id:` Must provide the ID of the individual attachment you would like to view.

 #### Response: